GLVis/web/src/options-and-use.md

 This function can be generated and saved with the `-sc` option, which writes it in a file called `GLVis_coloring.gf`.

+Alternatively, the mesh can be loaded from a data collection (VisIt, Sidre, FMS, or Conduit).
+Path to the collection is provided through the respective command line parameter (`-visit`, `-sidre`, `-fms` or `-conduit`).
+Optionally, the cycle and protocol can be set by `-dc-cycle` and `-dc-prot` parameters.

 ## Visualizing functions

 There are several ways to visualize a function on a given mesh.
 For example we